Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Experiments

 \textbf{Effectiveness of Alignment on Hyperbolic Manifolds.} The comparison of Ours-Euc with the hyperbolic variants (Ours-HypV1, Ours-HypV2, and Ours) demonstrates that incorporating our hyperbolic alignment constraint helps better preserve hierarchical relationships.

-\textbf{Effectiveness of Heterogeneous Manifold Search.} The comparisons among the hyperbolic variants highlight the importance of heterogeneous manifold search.
+\textbf{Effectiveness of Intermediate Manifold Search.} The comparisons among the hyperbolic variants highlight the importance of intermediate manifold search.
 By aligning visual and textual features through an optimized intermediate manifold, our approach achieves more effective hierarchical alignment across modalities.

+\textbf{Efficiency Analysis.} We further measure the computational overhead of our method and that of learning a single shared curvature.
+The time cost for the single-curvature method and our method is 74 s and 74.5 s per batch, and the memory cost is 10,400 MB and 10,400 MB, respectively.
+The results demonstrate that the additional time and memory overhead introduced by learning multiple curvatures is negligible.
+More details are provided in Appendix~\ref{append:efficiency_analysis}.